 1. Identify the structure of the business.
 This involves specifying the competitive set, the relative manufacturing and marketing costs, relevant market segments, and the key value elements.
 The business will need to define product life cycle change, value structure (brand and performance), and competitive brand positioning.

 2. Design, test, and field the appropriate market research.
 This should be done by independent marketing research firms.
-Using the sales force or an internal resource for these studies increases the risk of bias that could adversely impact results.
+Using the company’s sales force or an internal resource for these studies increases the risk of bias that could adversely impact results.

 3. Analyze the data and build pricing support tools.
 For the pricing process heuristic, tools and models are developed that allow for the identification of optimum pricing.
 Dynamic value maps are also developed to help define alternative strategic pricing positions.
-Typically, this analysis goes well beyond the pricing issues to include perceptual, importance and competitive quadrant maps as well as a range of other marketing and quality analyses.
+Typically, this analysis goes well beyond pricing issues to include perceptual, importance, and competitive quadrant maps as well as a range of other marketing and quality analyses.

 4. Engage the team in workshops to use the tools to set the pricing policy.
-It is critical that not only are the policies agreed upon, but that the organization, and in particular the sales forces, supports it.
+It is critical that not only are the policies agreed upon, but also that the organization, and in particular the sales forces, supports it.
 Too many policies fail due to lack of support.
 A major purpose of the analytical approach is to build consensus within the organization.
 That is, the analytical structure provides a rational approach where opinions are tested against market measurements.

 Additional Benefits of Pricing Optimization

 The models developed can be used to conduct “what if?” analyses.
 The approach can be expanded upon to estimate pricing policies for multiple products in the same product family.
 The approach is also consistent with Six Sigma methodologies for Six Sigma practitioners.
 The team approach ensures alignment and the sharing of information.
 The pricing approach can be combined with other tools to create a business toolkit that can be upgraded over time.